 Just because someone doesn’t start their day off with drinking or using drugs doesn’t mean they don’t need treatment.
 Instead of looking at when someone drinks, pay attention to how much they drink, how it affects their behavior and personal life and how difficult it is to refrain from drinking.

 5. He/she only parties on the weekends.
 It’s a social thing.

 This is another myth that many people believe to be true.
 Recreational drug use may not be the same as addiction, but it certainly paves the way.
 There have been countless incidents where people have become injured or have died due to someone else’s reckless behavior, and the attitude is, “Wow.
 I never knew he/she drank that much.”
-When the drinking or alcohol use starts to get out of control, it’s best to step in then instead of waiting till it becomes an everyday problem.
+When drinking or alcohol use starts to get out of control, it’s best to step in then instead of waiting until it becomes an everyday problem.

 6. The doctor prescribed it, so it must be fine.